GBT/MUSTANG-2 9" resolution imaging of the SZ effect in MS0735.6+7421: Confirmation of the SZ Cavities through direct imaging: Discussion and conclusions

-In this work, we have demonstrated the capability of MUSTANG-2 to constrain the thermal content of cavities in the ICM of a cluster.
+In this work we have demonstrated the capability of MUSTANG-2 to constrain the thermal content of cavities in the ICM of a cluster.
 While the typical cavity is significantly smaller than those in MS0735 ($\sim 2-10\arcsec$ in \citealt{Hlavacek2015}), other clusters with large cavities would likely also prove to be good candidates for MUSTANG-2 observations.
 Looking to the near future, the upcoming TolTEC experiment \citep{Wilson2020} will undertake observations of clusters with cavities with sufficient resolution ($\sim 5\arcsec$) to resolve many cavities.
 TolTEC will also provide a multi-chroic view of clusters, which may prove useful for distinguishing between support mechanisms \citep{Colafrancesco2003, Colafrancesco2005}.
-Farther south, ALMA continues to provide the potential to observe cavities, with the caveat that they have (subarcminute) scales accessible after interferometric filtering by ALMA, while in the longer-term upcoming and proposed facilities such as SKA and the Atacama Large Aperture Submillimeter Telescope \citep[AtLAST;][]{Klaassen2020} will provide a more complete view.
-Specifically, future high resolution observations spanning $\nu \sim 30-500$~GHz will able to obviate the geometrical effects discussed above by directly probing the full SZ spectrum of the bubbles.
+Farther south, Atacama Large Millimeter submillimeter Array (ALMA) continues to provide the potential to observe cavities, with the caveat that they have (subarcminute) scales accessible after interferometric filtering by ALMA; in the longer-term, upcoming and proposed facilities such as Square Kilometre Array (SKA) and the Atacama Large Aperture Submillimeter Telescope \citep[AtLAST;][]{Klaassen2020} will provide a more complete view.
+Specifically, future high-resolution observations spanning $\nu \sim 30-500$~GHz will able to obviate the geometrical effects discussed above by directly probing the full SZ spectrum of the bubbles.

-\section{The Suppression Factor}
+\section{The suppression factor}

-The derivation of the supression factor in the thermal case that follows closely from A19, \citet{Colafrancesco2003}, and \citet{Ensslin2000}.
-Given the number density of electrons $n_e$ in the cavities, the optical depth of the cavities is:
+The derivation of the suppression factor in the thermal case follows closely from A19, \citet{Colafrancesco2003}, and \citet{Ensslin2000}.
+Given the number density of electrons, $n_e$, in the cavities, the optical depth of the cavities is